Publications archive - Annual reports

 Much of the material listed on these archived web pages has been superseded, or served a particular purpose at a particular time.
 It may contain references to activities or policies that have no current application.
 Many archived documents may link to web pages that have moved or no longer exist, or may refer to other documents that are no longer available.

-In 2001-02 Environment Australia worked to identify and protect Australia's natural, historic, and cultural heritage through the following programmes:
+In 2002-03 the Department worked to identify and protect Australia's natural, historic, and cultural heritage through the following programs:

-To conserve and find ways to adapt and reuse nationally significant heritage places across Australia.
+To conserve and adapt nationally significant heritage places across Australia.

 To protect Boobera Lagoon, an important Indigenous heritage site.